XING Help Center

 8. Moderators should take on an active role in their groups.
 If a moderator remains inactive for a prolonged period of time, XING reserves the right to close the group or replace the moderator.

-Moderators should ensure they have someone available if they are not able to fulfill their duties (e.g. due to vacation, illness, etc.) as moderators must always be available to group members via personal message.
+Moderators should ensure they have someone available if they are not able to fulfil their duties (e.g. due to holiday, illness, etc.) as moderators must always be available to group members via personal message.

 You'll find ideas and suggestions for moderating groups in our Code of Conduct for moderators and in our XING Moderation group.

 If you would like to move a post thread to another forum, first go to the forum where the thread is currently located.
 Click on the pencil symbol (“Edit”) next to the thread and select the option at the top “Move thread to a different forum”, then choose the forum where you wish to move the thread from the drop-down list.
 Click on “Post” to confirm the change.

 Please keep in mind that you may only move entire threads, not individual posts.

 As a moderator, you have a number of design and layout-related options for personalizing your group under the Settings tab.
 Click on “Edit Layout” to upload different logos and change the border color.
 Use “Set up RSS feed import” to integrate external content on the group start page by embedding an RSS feed of your choice.
 And click on “Edit page” to add HTML text and images to your About this Group page.
 You can, for example, include an image to make your About this Group page more appealing.

 Moderators and co-moderators have different levels of administrative rights within their groups.

 Co-moderators are responsible for: